Something in My Blindspot

 Something In My Blindspot is the fourth solo album by The Slackers' organist and lead singer, Vic Ruggiero.
-It has been released on February 15, 2008 by the label moanin', based in Berlin.
+It was released on August 5, 2008 on the Berlin-based record label Moanin' Records.

-The basic tracks for the album have been recorded in Berlin in July 2007.
-Two songs ("Lonely Nites" and "Innocent Girl") had already been recorded for the album Hamburguru, and Animales was recorded on the album Alive at the Ladybug House.
+The basic tracks for the album were recorded in Berlin in July 2007.
+Two songs ("Lonely Nights" and "Innocent Girl") had already been recorded for the album Hamburguru, and "Animals" was recorded on the album Alive at the Ladybug House.

-Vic Ruggiero sings and plays guitar, bass, organ, piano and banjo.
-Lisa Müller from the German ska-swing band Black Cat Zoot sings on four songs.
-The album also features a brass band, Fanfara Kalashnikov.
-Drums are played by Andrei Kluge from the ska band Rolando Random & The Young Soul Rebels.
+The album features Ruggiero on vocals, guitar, bass, organ, piano, and banjo.
+Four of the album's tracks feature vocals from Lisa Müller of the German ska-swing band Black Cat Zoot.
+The album also features the brass band Fanfara Kalashnikov.
+Drums were played by Andrei Kluge from the ska band Rolando Random & The Young Soul Rebels.